mdhishamshaikh/ViralProduction_R/README.md

 The `viralprod` package simplifies the analysis of viral production data, making it suitable for researchers studying marine viruses.
-To utilize the package effectively, it’s essential to complete prior steps, including sampling, filtration, virus reduction assay and flow cytometry processing.
-The package encompasses **three** fundamental steps, each contributing to a comprehensive analysis:
+To utilize the package effectively, it’s essential to complete prior steps, including sampling, virus reduction assay encompassing filtration and incubation stages, and subsequent flow cytometry processing.
+The package is structured around **three** fundamental steps, each contributing to a comprehensive analysis:

 - *Calculating Viral Production*: It provides two primary methods, `linear regression` and `VIPCAL`, for calculating viral production